ArnaudHemmerle/xrr_trough/README.md

 - Click on ```Extract & Plot XRR```

 ## Results
-Results are saved as text file in the working directory.
+Results are saved as a text file in the working directory.
 There is a header : #m4pitch(deg)    #theta(rad)    #qz(nm-1)    #I0    #I    #direct    #R